nhthn/venn7/README.md

 - **Monotonicity:** the Venn diagram can theoretically be rendered with convex curves (even if it isn't in practice).
 This implies that the different regions are sorted into concentric layers by the number of curves that they are part of.
 - **Polar symmetry:** the Venn diagram is topologically unchanged when turned inside out.

-There are exactly six "golden 7-Venn diagrams" satisfying all three, all named after their places of discovery: Adelaide, Hamilton, Manawatu, Massey, Palmerston North, and Victoria.
+There are exactly six "golden 7-Venn diagrams" satisfying all three: Adelaide, Hamilton, Manawatu, Massey, Palmerston North, and Victoria.
 If we relax the polar symmetry condition, there are an additional 16 "silver 7-Venn diagrams," for a total of 23 simple monotone symmetric 7-Venn diagrams.

 The 11-Venn case is even richer than the 7-Venn case.
 A few non-simple diagrams were found in the 2000's, but Mamakani and Ruskey made a breakthrough in 2012, discovering over 200,000 simple symmetric monotone 11-Venn diagrams as well as 13-Venn cases.
-Such diagrams are unmistakably beautiful, but not as easily made into a user interface.
+As beautiful as these diagrams are, I don't see an obvious way to make them into a user interface, as there are thousands of extremely small regions.

 Pandiatonicism
 --------------

+Pandiatonicism is a broad variety of musical practices that use the diatonic scale in ways "beyond" tonal harmony.
+A common pandiatonic technique is to treat the seven tones as roughly uniform,just as dodecaphony views the 12-tone chromatic scale.
+This idea is realized in pitch class set theory mod 7 (Santa, 2000), which adapts classical 12-tone set theory to pandiatonic music by thinking of diatonic chords as subsets of the scale.

-My friend Nathan Turczan originally inspired this project by pointing out that the curves of a 7-fold Venn diagram can be associated with the seven tones of a diatonic scale.
-The regions of the Venn diagram each represent sets in pitch class set theory mod 7 (Santa, 2000).
-Set theory mod 7 is closely related to pandiatonicism.
-It could therefore be used as an interface for selecting and visualizing diatonic pitch class sets.
-Although its practicality is certainly up for debate, we thought it would make an interesting and beautiful art piece.
+My friend Nathan Turczan originally inspired this project by pointing out that the curves of a 7-fold Venn diagram can be mapped to a diatonic scale, making the Venn diagram into a playable visualization of set theory mod 7.
+I loved the idea, and it stuck with me for a good two years until I finally caved and built it.
+Just as we anticipated, the resulting interface is as awkward and strange as it is fascinating.

-The sounds used are Shepard tones, so that the octavation of the chord is ambiguous (not implemented yet).
-If non-Shepard tones were used, two tones that are adjacent in the scale would have to be separated by a leap of a seventh, tarnishing some of the symmetry.
+I noticed early on that, when playing standard synthesizer tones on the diagram, there is a discontinuity as the scale wraps back to the octave.
+For example, there are seven regions on a diagram representing diatonic seconds, but one of those has to be a seventh, breaking the symmetry.
+To address this, I decided to use Shepard tones, an auditory illusion where a note has ambiguous octavation.
+This closes the seam formed by the octave and makes the tones reflect the symmetry of the diagram.

 Implementation details
 ----------------------

 The Bezier curve data is generated offline using Python + NumPy, and a bit of SymPy and Shapely.
-A small C++ application using CGAL computes the Boolean operations on Bezier curves.
+Paper.js's functions are used to compute Boolean operations on Bezier curves.
 The resulting data is wrapped up into a single JSON file and loaded into the web app.
 The sound design is rendered from synthesizer patches made in SuperCollider.

-All Venn diagrams are created parametrically/algorithmically with no use of a GUI, so their parameters can be adjusted.
+All Venn diagrams are created parametrically and algorithmically with no use of a GUI, so their parameters can be adjusted.
 In the following sections, I'll cover technical details and challenges of each component:

 - Entry of Venn diagrams with a matrix encoding.
 - Combinatorial validation of diagram.
-- Conversion to cubic Bezier curves.
-(Partially implemented.)
+- Conversion to cubic Bezier curves using METAFONT splines.
 - Geometric validation of diagram.
-- Boolean operations on Bezier curves using CGAL.
-(Not yet implemented.)
+- Boolean operations on Bezier curves using Paper.js.
+- Sound design of Shepard tones.
 - JSON export for use in JavaScript web app.

 ### Entry of Venn diagrams